accesscode-2-1/unit-3-project/demos/demo_1.md

 **Deliverables**
 Please submit your team's demo presentation and *_product tagline_* [here](http://goo.gl/forms/mkKH1eiSqk) by Tuesday 9/1 at 7pm.

+Please also create slides for your presentation, including at least one slide for each person on the team (name + picture) that should be displayed during personal pitches, and a slide that can be referenced while talking about the problem your product is aiming to solve.

+*Hint: The audience should always have something relevant to look at during your demo*

 #### Schedule
 *Each team will have 1 minute per team member to do a personal introduction + 4 minutes to demo the app.
 You will present in the following order.*